 GFMAT-2 will address various key issues, challenges and opportunities in a wide variety of advanced materials and technologies which are critically needed for the sustainable societal development.
 Bio-4 is following successful meetings held in Raleigh, North Carolina (2012), Columbus, Ohio (2014), and Chicago, Illinois (2016).

-The focus of these concurrent meetings will lie on recent societal challenges in the new millennium including, but not being limited to, health, energy, and environmental aspects.
+These concurrent meetings will focus on recent societal challenges in the new millennium including, but not being limited to, health, energy, and environmental aspects.
 In addition, novel materials design paradigms are needed for fabricating materials with multifunctional applications which can bring game changing solutions to some of the problems facing the society.
 This event aims to bring together researchers and scientists from around the globe to discuss new approaches in addressing these challenges, and to provide a platform for intensive exchange of ideas, knowledge, and network building.

 This is the fourth in a series of biomaterial meetings organized by The American Ceramic Society that emphasizes collaboration between R&D, medical practitioners, and biomedical materials manufacturers and marketers to better develop emerging technologies into marketable products.
 Cutting-edge research and product developments related to novel materials for orthopedic, dental, oral, and maxillofacial applications; advanced manufacturing technologies including 3-D printing; nanomedicine; multifunctional biomaterials; point-of-care sensors and diagnostic devices; and more will be featured.
 In addition, a symposium on “Glasses for Healthcare Applications” to honor Delbert E. Day is planned.

 This robust technical program will provide a forum for scientists, engineers, medical professionals, and industrial researchers to discuss recent advances in the fields of biomaterials, biomanufacturing, and biotechnologies.
-Bio-4 is co-organized by ACerS Bioceramics Division and is endorsed by the Society for Biomaterials and the Biomedical Engineering Society.
+Bio-4 is co-organized by ACerS Bioceramics Division and is endorsed by the Society for Biomaterials, the Biomedical Engineering Society, and the International Academy of Ceramic Implantology.

 The conference technical program features 29 symposia covering a range of focused topics.